atacan/DevBliss/README.md

 1. Create one library for the Client and one for the view
 1. Add the new tool to the Tool.swift enum
 1. Update AppReducer.swift

+Troubleshotting:
+- if you get a `The compiler is unable to type-check this expression in reasonable time`, comment out the other tools in the reducer and let the compiler show the issue with the new tool edition.

 ## Thanks